inFlow Inventory tracks stock records. LineNow runs the inventory workflow that keeps stock moving.

 This is the open-loop problem.
 The information exists — the supplier told you what changed — but nothing connected that information to the state of the order.
 Every downstream step (inventory expectations, accounting, capital planning) runs on stale data until a human manually closes the gap.

-inFlow cannot close this gap because there is no architecture for reading supplier replies.
+inFlow cannot close this gap because there is no architecture for reading supplier replies and writing those changes back into the inventory workflow.
 There is no AI monitoring the inbox, the WhatsApp thread, or the EDI connection.
 The loop stays open.

 The supplier-reply problem, precisely